ADVERTISEMENT

 Stern Grove Festival, San Francisco

 This historical landmark dates back to 1931, when Rosalie Meyer Stern purchased the land to establish a memorial to her late husband.
 By 1938, Stern, in cooperation with the city, had started to bring summer concerts to the site.
-From its early emphasis on classical music, the festival, now in its 86th season, has expanded into an unpredictably eclectic event.
-Highlights of the 2023 lineup include Patti Smith, Lyle Lovett, the Flaming Lips, Neko Case, the Indigo Girls, and Buddy Guy. —D.R.
+From its early emphasis on classical music, the festival, now in its 88th season, has expanded into an unpredictably eclectic event.
+Recent years’ highlights have included Lucinda Williams, the Flaming Lips, Patti Smith, Tower of Power, Chicano Batman, Sylvan Esso and Herbie Hancock. —D.R.

 The Disco Biscuits' Aron Magner performs on stage at High Sierra Music Fest.